anjlab/csv2db/README.md

 `insertValues` and `updateValues` allows providing values for columns that are not in CSV (like in example above with required `id` field, whose value should be taken from PostgreSQL sequence). `insertValues` used in INSERT clauses, `updateValues` used in UPDATE clauses.

-`forceUpdate` forces executing UPDATE statements for every row even if the data from CSV for this row are the same that are in the database table.
-This may be needed if you want to apply values from `updateValues` section.
+`forceUpdate` forces executing UPDATE statements for every row even if the data from CSV for this row is the same as in the database table.
+This may be needed if you want to force applying values from `updateValues` section.
 Default value is `false`.

 `batchSize` size of INSERT/UPDATE batches.
 Default value is 100.